Finding the Best Places to Retire Since 2006!

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Cons: The Grand Valley, where Grand Junction resides, is a "bathtub" that traps bad air.
-Mesa County enacted an ordinance in 2017 that limits open burning - weeds, yard waste and farm fields - yet a large wildfire in California or Utah can affect ground-level air for days or weeks, making life difficult for people with respiratory issues.
+Mesa County enacted an ordinance in 2017 that limits open burning - weeds, yard waste and farm fields - and that has helped, but a large wildfire in California or Utah can still affect ground-level air, making life difficult for people with respiratory issues.

 Notes: Grand Junction sits along Interstate 70 but can still feel a little isolated.